eugeneford/virtual-stylesheets/README.md

 Name | Description
 -------- | -------
-patch(patchInfo, ref) | Updates all internal attributes basing on current cssText attribute with patch data.
-Ref - is an optional reference rule. parse(parseType) | Create an additional set of props basing on its rule type. getHead() | Returns the start and end offset values of rule’s head block (basically all before outer "{}" block) getBody() | Returns the start and end offset values of rule’s body block (basically all inside outer "{}" block)
+patch(patchInfo) | Updates all internal attributes basing on current cssText attribute with patch data. parse(parseType) | Create an additional set of props basing on its rule type. getHead() | Returns the start and end offset values of rule’s head block (basically all before outer "{}" block) getBody() | Returns the start and end offset values of rule’s body block (basically all inside outer "{}" block)